benc-uk/nanomon/readme.md

 ### Type: TCP

-Each time a TCP monitor runs it attempts to open a TCP connection to given host on the given port, it will return failed status in the event of network/connection failure, unable to resolve name with DNS, and if the port is not open or blocked some other way etc. Otherwise it will return OK.
+Each time a TCP monitor runs it attempts to open a TCP connection to given host on the given port, it will return failed status in the event of network/connection failure, DNS resolution failure, or if the port is closed or blocked.
+Otherwise it will return OK.

 - **Target:** A hostname (or IP address) and port tuple, separated by colon
 - **Value:** Time for TCP connection to open in milliseconds.